 - Contract can call

-on itself and then the code and state is removed from the blockchain. - Note that using
+selfdestructon itself and then the code and state is removed from the blockchain. - Note that using

-was called and see it’s state and code.
+selfdestructis not a totally deleting the contract.
+I think that nodes syncing from ground up can stop before the blockselfdestructwas called and see it’s state and code.
 (Think?
 Need some more info) - Even if contract’s code doesn’t have

 - Solidity does not support default exports like JS.